 Table A-5 shows the breakdown of the sources of revenue for the District.
-A substantial portion (42%) of the District's revenues is received from State sources, which means that the financial stability of the District rests primarily with the economic health of the State of Michigan.
-In addition, local sources increased and represent 50% of the District's revenue.
+A substantial portion (42%) of the District's revenues is received from other financing, as they issued bonds this fiscal year in the amount of \$9,440,000.
+The financial stability of the District rests primarily with the economic health of the State of Michigan.
+In addition, local sources represent 32% of the District's revenue.

-Table A-5 Sources for Revenue for Fiscal Year 2017/2018
+Table A-5 Sources for Revenue for Fiscal Year 2018/2019

-Table A-6 shows that 50% of the District's resources are spent on instruction services and 28% on support services.
-These two functions make up 78% of the District's expenditures.
+Table A-6 shows that 43% of the District's resources are spent on instruction services and 25% on support services.
+These two functions make up 68% of the District's expenditures.